|Values are valid only on day of printing.|

 Determining the in vitro susceptibility of aerobic bacteria involved in human infections

-AST should be performed on pure culture isolates of pathogenic (or potentially pathogenic in special situations) bacteria grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal or contaminating flora.
+AST should be performed on pure culture isolates of pathogenic bacteria (or those potentially pathogenic in special situations) grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal or contaminating flora.
 Susceptibility testing is indicated for any organism that contributes to an infectious process warranting antimicrobial chemotherapy if its susceptibility cannot be reliably predicted from the organismâ€™s identity.

 In vitro susceptibility does not guarantee clinical response.
 Therefore, the decision to treat with a particular agent should not be based solely on the antimicrobial susceptibility testing result.

 1. Jorgensen JH, Ferraro MJ: Antimicrobial susceptibility testing: a review of general principles and contemporary practices.
 Clin Infect Dis 2009 Dec 1;49(11):1749-1755

 2. Clinical and Laboratory Standards Institute: Performance Standards for Antimicrobial Susceptibility Testing.
 26th Informational Supplement.
 CLSI document M100S.
 Wayne, PA, 2016

 3. Jenkins SG, Schuetz AN: Current concepts in laboratory testing to guide antimicrobial therapy.
 Mayo Clin Proc 2012 Mar;87(3):290-308